SuadoCowboy/SuadoScript/README.md

 # Extra
 Altough It is made in python, I intend to make it in gdscript (godot language) and MAYBE other languages like Java, C++, C# and JavaScript.
-Theses versions would use Lua as plugin language instead of Python.
+All these versions would use Lua as plugin language instead of Python.